 Additionally, you must have already completed your medical degree from either a US based school, or an acceptable school in a foreign country.
 You will need to apply for, and receive, your medical license for the state in which you plan on working too.
 Finally, you need to complete either the United States Medical Licensing Examination (parts I, II and III) or be eligible for the limited exceptions to this requirement (see below).

-While some employers are exempt from the H-1B Cap, including a non-profit hospital with close ties to higher education institutions, many healthcare provides rely on H-1B visas for their physicians.
+While some employment providers are exempt from the H-1B Cap, including a non-profit hospital with close ties to higher education institutions, many healthcare provides rely on H-1B visas for their physicians.
 Because the H-1B quota is quickly filled each year, it is necessary to plan far ahead if you would like to hire a doctor on an H-1B visa or if you are a physician hoping to obtain an H-1B visa.
 Contact FordMurray today if you have questions or need assistance with the H-1B process for physicians.